Warnervale - Wadalba

 Educational attainment in Warnervale - Wadalba aligns closely with national averages, showing typical qualification patterns and performance metrics

-Six schools operate in Warnervale - Wadalba, educating about 4,986 students, with balanced educational opportunities as indicated by its ICSEA score of 1002.
-The area has three primary and three K-12 schools, functioning as an education hub with 21.8 school places per 100 residents, higher than the regional average of 13.6.
+Six schools operate within Warnervale - Wadalba, educating approximately 4,986 students, with typical Australian school conditions (ICSEA: 1002) and balanced educational opportunities.
+The schools include three primary and three K-12 institutions.
+The area serves as an education hub with 21.8 school places per 100 residents, significantly above the regional average of 13.6, attracting students from surrounding communities.

 Frequently Asked Questions - Education